josh-fuggle/New-York-City/README.md

 Reasoning
 > I like to shoot firstly in RAW, and convert later.
 RAW files are large and it takes my computer a
-> long time to render a preview of the file.
-If I were to upload RAW to a service such as Flickr or
+> long time to render previews of these files.
+If I were to upload RAWs to services such as Flickr or
-> Google Photos then I would quickly reach the quota limits of the services.
+> Google Photos then I would quickly reach the quota limits of these services.
 > All the GUI tools that I have used to perform this task either cost money or fall over when I batch
 > process a reasonably large number of files.
 > Convert will crawl through a directory for you, and convert all the RAWs it finds in to JPGs so that you